 prefix_convert function).
 That code runs in the

-init hook, it checks for a secret key in the URL (you should change it so you’re the only person who knows it) and perform the convert task.
+init hook, it checks for a secret key in the URL (you should change it so you’re the only person who knows it) and performs the convert task.

 Copy this file into your theme / plugin and just include it in your theme’s

 To convert the old values, access your site via URL: